gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2022-03/index.md

 - No configuration changes are required.
 - The AWS provider version must be bumped to at least `3.75.0`.

 You can bump the provider by running `terraform init` with the `-upgrade` flag, as in `terraform init -upgrade`.
-See [HashiCorp's guide on upgrading providers](https://www.terraform.io/language/files/dependency-lock#new-version-of-an-existing-provider) for more details.
+See [HashiCorp&apos;s guide on upgrading providers](https://www.terraform.io/language/files/dependency-lock#new-version-of-an-existing-provider) for more details.

 - https://github.com/gruntwork-io/terraform-aws-vpc/pull/264